hotwired-laravel/turbo-laravel/docs/helpers.md

 ### The `<x-turbo::page-requires-reload />` Blade Component

 This component may be added to any page you want Turbo to reload.
 This will break out of Turbo Frame navigations.
 May be used at a login screen, for instance.
-Useful in places like the login screen, for instance.
 Example:

 ```blade
 <x-turbo::page-requires-reload />